isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Our Tampines Hub.md

 </div>
 <h4></h4>
 <p>Visitors also got to experience the unique perspective of playing sports
-with a disability.
+with a disability at our inclusive sports tryout zone.
 From wheelchair basketball to adaptive hockey, everyone had the chance to experience sports through a different lens.</p>
 <p></p>
 <p></p>
 <h4><strong>HeARTcade</strong></h4>